Superior colliculus: Structure

+The superior colliculus is a synaptic layered structure.
 The microstructure of the superior colliculus and of the optic tectum, varies across species.
 As a general rule, there is always a clear distinction between superficial layers, which receive input primarily from the visual system and show primarily visual responses, and deeper layers, which receive many types of input and project to numerous motor-related brain areas.
 The distinction between these two zones is so clear and consistent that some anatomists have suggested that they should be considered separate brain structures.

-In mammals, neuroanatomists conventionally identify seven layers The top three layers are called superficial:
+In mammals, seven layers are identified The top three layers are called superficial: